14 SaaS analytics tools that will help you measure key business metrics.

 This app helps you to track the most important metrics for your SaaS business.
 Pick your crucial KPIs and set alerts that will notify you about their status via Slack or email.
 You can enjoy a free Databox account with limited data sources and dashboards.
 Paid plans start at $49/month.

-Are you ready to get data-driven?
+SaaS Analytics - are you ready to get data-driven?

 We hope that our list of powerful SaaS analytics tools will help you find the right app to analyze your product.
 Start with thinking about the metrics you want to track—the pirate metrics framework will help you to organize them into categories and consider different stages in the customer journey.
 Then, check which SaaS analytics tools can help you measure your essential metrics in real time.